damoreluc/Collab_Branch_Workflow/README.md

 2. Push up the feature branch to Github
 3. Open a pull request (or **PR**) using the feature branch just pushed up to Github
 4. Wait for the **PR** to be approved and merged.
 Start a discussion on the **PR**.
 This part depends on the team structure.

+## Merging PR with conflicts

+Just like any other merge, **sometimes there are conflicts** that need to be solved when merging a pull request.
+This is fine.
+Don't panic.

+You can perform the merge and fix the conflicts on the command line like normal, or you can use Github's interactive editor.